Age of Enlightenment: Anglo-American colonies

+Netherlands

+The Dutch Enlightenment began in 1640.
+During the Early Dutch Enlightenment (1640–1720), many books were translated from Latin, French or English to Dutch, often at the risk of their translators and publishers.
+By the 1720s, the Dutch Republic had also become a major center for printing and exporting banned books to France.
+The most famous figure of the Dutch Enlightenment was Baruch Spinoza.

+France

+The French Enlightenment was influenced by England and in turn influenced other national enlightenments.
+As worded by Sharon A. Stanley, "the French Enlightenment stands out from other national enlightenments for its unrelenting assault on church leadership and theology."

 German states

 Prussia took the lead among the German states in sponsoring the political reforms that Enlightenment thinkers urged absolute rulers to adopt.
 There were important movements as well in the smaller states of Bavaria, Saxony, Hanover, and the Palatinate.
 In each case, Enlightenment values became accepted and led to significant political and administrative reforms that laid the groundwork for the creation of modern states.
 The princes of Saxony, for example, carried out an impressive series of fundamental fiscal, administrative, judicial, educational, cultural, and general economic reforms.
 The reforms were aided by the country's strong urban structure and influential commercial groups and modernized pre-1789 Saxony along the lines of classic Enlightenment principles.

 Before 1750, the German upper classes looked to France for intellectual, cultural, and architectural leadership, as French was the language of high society.
 By the mid-18th century, the Aufklärung (The Enlightenment) had transformed German high culture in music, philosophy, science, and literature.
 Christian Wolff was the pioneer as a writer who expounded the Enlightenment to German readers and legitimized German as a philosophic language.

 Johann Gottfried von Herder broke new ground in philosophy and poetry, as a leader of the Sturm und Drang movement of proto-Romanticism.
 Weimar Classicism (Weimarer Klassik) was a cultural and literary movement based in Weimar that sought to establish a new humanism by synthesizing Romantic, classical, and Enlightenment ideas.
 The movement (from 1772 until 1805) involved Herder as well as polymath Johann Wolfgang von Goethe and Friedrich Schiller, a poet and historian.
+The theatre principal Abel Seyler greatly influenced the development of German theatre and promoted serious German opera, new works and experimental productions, and the concept of a national theatre.
 Herder argued that every group of people had its own particular identity, which was expressed in its language and culture.
 This legitimized the promotion of German language and culture and helped shape the development of German nationalism.
 Schiller's plays expressed the restless spirit of his generation, depicting the hero's struggle against social pressures and the force of destiny.